-Q2: Are there any examples where no supporting documentation is required for Non-Financial Dispatch Parameters energy ramp rate reference levels?
+Q2: Are there any examples where no supporting documentation is required for energy ramp rate reference levels?

-A2: Supporting documentation is not required to establish non-financial reference levels where the requested value does not limit the resource to producing energy or operating reserve below its maximum generating capability for an interval.
-An example of this is ramp rates where a resource can ramp very quickly to its dispatch instruction-iIf the submitted energy ramp rate reference level value is greater than or equal to 1/5th of the hourly capacity, then supporting documents are not needed (see Section 3.3. of written guide).
+A2: Supporting documentation is not required to establish non-financial reference levels where the requested value does not limit the resource to producing energy below its maximum generating capability for an interval.
+If the submitted energy ramp rate reference level value is greater than or equal to 1/5th of the hourly capacity, then supporting documents are not needed (see Section 3.3. of written guide).